Sums of two squares and the tau-function: Ramanujan's trail: Ramanujan and sums of two squares

-where $K$ is given by (\ref{constantK}) (see \cite{L} or \cite[pp.\,641--669]{Lehrbuch}).
-In honor of the contributions of both Landau and Ramanujan, the constant $K$ is called the \emph{Landau--Ramanujan constant}.
-Since Ramanujan's time, the number of decimals of $K$ that can be computed has increased dramatically.
-Indeed, D.~Hare \cite{Hare} claims to have computed 125,079 decimals; this result was recently superseded by A.~Languasco \cite{Sconstant} who reached 130,000 decimals.
+cf.\,\S \ref{sec:precise}.
+Since 1964 the number of decimals of $K$ that can be computed has increased dramatically.} Indeed, D.~Hare \cite{Hare} claims to have computed 125,079 decimals; this result was recently superseded by A.~Languasco \cite{Sconstant} who reached 130,000 decimals.
 In particular,

 For the latest on high precision evaluations of Euler products involving primes in arithmetic progressions, such as the one for $K$, see S.~Ettahri et al.\,\cite{ERS} or O.~Ramar\'e \cite{Accurate}.
 A more leisurely account can be found in the book by Ramar\'e \cite[Chap.\,17]{walk}.